ZouCherif/Journey/Readme.md

 # 🛡️ Cybersecurity Journey — From Zero to Pentester

 Hi!
-I'm documenting my self-taught cybersecurity and pentesting learning journey.
+I'm documenting my cybersecurity and pentesting learning journey.
 This repo contains notes, labs, tool usage, writeups, and automation scripts.

 ## 📚 Table of content: